public-awesome/constellations-book/src/README.md

 2. [Hetzner](https://www.hetzner.com/): AMD Ryzen 3600, 64GB
 3. [Interserver](https://my.interserver.net/): AMD RYZEN 5600X, 64GB

-It ran fine on a single server, but we wanted to have redondancy to avoid downtimes.
+It ran fine on a single server, but we wanted to have redundancy to avoid downtimes.

 ## Safety